 "Certainly not.
 But above all, we have great respect for the regulations.
 It was very sad to go back to the pits and find them practically empty.
 From a competitive point of view, I gave my all.
 I wanted to win because I have to make up points in the standings, as I want to fight for the World Championship".

-The American media point out to Schumacher how this race has compromised the image of Formula 1 in general, but especially in the States where he is trying hard to regain popularity.
+The American media pointed out to Schumacher how this race has compromised the image of Formula 1 in general, but especially in the States where they are trying hard to regain popularity.

 "I am very sorry.
-We will try to regain the confidence next year when we return to Indianapolis.
+We will try to regain confidence next year when we return to Indianapolis.
 I'm sure we will.
-In any case, with regard to safety, I want to tell an episode: in 2000 a commissioner died at Monza hit by a wheel that had come off Frentzen's car in an accident.
-I was very worried and the following year on the same track I asked the other riders to go slow in the first chicane, which was dangerous.
+In any case, about safety, I want to tell an episode: in 2000 a marshall died at Monza hit by a wheel that had come off Frentzen's car in an accident.
+I was very worried and the following year on the same track I asked the other drivers to go slow in the first chicane, which was dangerous.
 Only two or three listened to me and someone said I'm scared.
 However, our cars were doing very well here and I think we could have won even if all our rivals had been there".

 The word sadness is the one most pronounced by Barrichello:

 "A race to forget, sad, with different emotions.
-I also tried to win, when I found myself in the lead I tried to detach Michael, then it went the way it did.
+I also tried to win, when I found myself in the lead I tried to outdistance Michael, and then it went the way it did.
 But it's meaningless on a day like this.
 Seeing the cars in the pits was painful, it was difficult to compete in certain conditions, to find the right concentration.
-Having said that, we ran the race because we had worked well with the Bridgestone and everything was working properly.
+Having said that, we took part in the race because we had worked well with the Bridgestone and everything was working properly.
 I am mortified for the fans, but we are not to blame.
 It was right to get on track for them too".

-Those words expressed during the afternoon by Jacques Villeneuve weigh like boulders as, taking off his helmet, he returns to the Sauber pits.
-The judgment of the Canadian pilot is one of those that do not allow replies.
+These words said this afternoon by Jacques Villeneuve, as he was taking off his helmet, while he returned to the Sauber pits cut like a knife.
+The judgment of the Canadian driver is one of those that do not allow replies.

 "After something like this, after what happened today in Indianapolis, Formula 1 in America will never be able to recover.
 Formula 1 is dead".

-Villeneuve also explains the reason for the withdrawal of all Michelin-shod cars:
+Villeneuve also explained the reason for the withdrawal of all Michelin-shod cars:

 "There were no solutions for the teams because everything was in the hands of the Federation.
 You could have raced with a chicane, but one team didn't accept it".